darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 ---

-**Note:** There is no direct relationship between your camera sensor dynamic range (to be found in DxoMark.com or PhotonsToPhotos.org measurements) and the dynamic range in filmic (scene white EV - scene black EV).
-Many things happen before _filmic_ in the pipeline, amongst them a black raw offset that could map black to 0, such that _filmic_ sees a theoritically infinite dynamic range at its input (which has to do only with pixels encoding manipulation in software, not actual sensor capabilities).
+**Note**: There is no direct relationship between your camera sensor's dynamic range (to be found in DxoMark.com or PhotonsToPhotos.org measurements) and the dynamic range in filmic (scene white EV - scene black EV).
+Many things happen before _filmic_ in the pipeline, amongst them a black raw offset that could map black to 0, such that _filmic_ sees a theoretically infinite dynamic range at its input (which has to do only with pixel encoding manipulation in software, not actual sensor capabilities).

-The _scene-referred_ workflow forces a black level correction of -0.0002, in _exposure_ module, which ensures the dynamic range seen by _filmic's_ input is around 12.3 EV most of the time.
-Decrease that value even more if setting the black relative exposure in _filmic_ to -16 EV fails to unclip blacks.
+The _scene-referred_ workflow forces a black level correction of -0.0002, in the _exposure_ module, which ensures that the dynamic range seen by _filmic's_ input is around 12.3 EV most of the time.
+Decrease this value even more if setting the black relative exposure in _filmic_ to -16 EV fails to unclip blacks.

 ---

 ## reconstruct

 This tab provides controls that will help to blend transisitons between unclipped and clipped areas within an image and can also help to reconstruct colors from adjacent pixels.
-It is designed to deal with spotlights that could not possibly be unclipped when doing the shot, like naked light bulbs or the sun disc when they are in the frame, and aims at diffusing their edges as film would do.
-It is not designed to recover large areas of clipped pixels or inpaint missing parts of the image.
+It is designed to deal with spotlights that could not possibly be unclipped when taking the shot (such as naked light bulbs or the sun disc when they are in the frame) and aims at diffusing their edges as film would do.
+It is not designed to recover large areas of clipped pixels or in-paint missing parts of the image.

 Firstly, a mask needs to be set up to identify the areas of the image that will be affected by the highlights reconstruction.
 Then there are some controls to fine-tune some of the tradeoffs made by the reconstruction algorithm.